Prevalence of and Trends in Dyslipidemia and Blood Pressure Among US Children and Adolescents, 1999-2012 | Journal Scan

 Although the investigators observed modest improvements in lipids and blood pressure among US children and adolescents, there is still a large proportion who have adverse measures.
 Further monitoring of these trends will help target specific populations most in need of interventions to improve these cardiovascular risk factors.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD & Pediatrics and Prevention, Lipid Metabolism, Nonstatins, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Prevention, Lipid Metabolism, Nonstatins, Hypertension

 Keywords: Adolescent, Blood Pressure, Blood Pressure Determination, Cardiovascular Diseases, Cholesterol, Cholesterol, HDL, Dyslipidemias, Hypertension, Lipids, Lipoproteins, Lipoproteins, HDL, Prevalence